 I’m Dorothy.
 My husband David served with the RAF.
 I myself trained as a nurse in 1962, and then worked in a number of hospitals including Barnet General, Lambeth Hospital, Spurgeons, Dr Barnados Nursing Hospital.
 One of the highlights of my career was to go out to Nigeria in 1969, as part of a relief team, during the Biafran War – heart-breaking at times but fantastically rewarding too.

 I’ve been a volunteer with the League of Remembrance for 2 years now and I work as part of the bereavement service team in the Florence Nightingale Hospice, as well as volunteering for CRUISE.
 Where do you start to describe what I do?
 I’m passionate about people being looked after well.
-Bereavement is such an individual and unique journey that it deserves all of us going that extra mile for those who needs us.
+Bereavement is such an individual and unique journey that it deserves all of us going that extra mile for those who need us.

 Some of those we’ve helped said: